sketch7/FluentlyHttpClient/README.md

 // request builder defaults - handler to customize defaults for request builder httpClientBuilder.WithRequestBuilderDefaults(builder => builder.AsPut());

+// formatters - used for content negotiation, for "Accept" and body media formats. e.g. JSON, XML, etc... httpClientBuilder.WithFormatters(formatter => formatter.Add(new CustomFormatter()));
 ```

-### Using request builder
+### Request Builder
-Request builder is used to configure http client in a fluent way.
+Request builder is used to build http requests in a fluent way.

 #### Usage